Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 adding cases to the test suites, but instead adding new components in `all.sh` that build and run tests in newly-supported configurations.
-For example, if we're making some part of the library work with hashes provided only by drivers when `MBEDTLS_USE_PSA_CRYPTO` is defined, there should be a place in `all.sh` that builds and run tests in such a configuration.
+For example, if we're making some part of the library work with hashes provided only by drivers, there should be a place in `all.sh` that builds and run tests in such a configuration.

 There is however a risk, especially in step 3 where we change how dependencies are expressed (sometimes in bulk), to get things wrong in a way that would